brickcamp/website/pages/10.home/default.md

 ___
 ## This site is a work-in-progress

 It's replacing a part of [my current website](https://brickup.de) that lately stopped working.

-The goal is to develop an open-source freely-usable simply-searchable collection of popular and interesting Lego building techniques.
+The goal is to develop an open-source copyleft collection of popular and interesting Lego building techniques.
 ___

 ## Feel free to [explore](/techs/explore)

 Have a look around.
 There is still so much to do, so don't worry if some errors occur or something's missing.

 My brain is idea-overflowing while making things useable that are already implemented.
 Oh what an exciting time!
 Stay tuned - hope to officially launch this site soon.

 **Greetings**
 **Tobias**